Concordia Library

 • Sir George Williams

-A two-part workshop to help you start building Virtual Reality (VR) experiences quickly and easily.
-This workshop makes use of the A-frame JavaScript library.
+This fun and interactive workshop will get you started in building Virtual Reality (VR) experiences quickly and easily.
 Prior knowledge of JavaScript or HTML is NOT required (but it doesn't hurt).
-The second session is for sharing VR creations, troubleshooting, and demonstrating more advanced features.
+By the end of the session you will have created a simple VR environment.

 • 27 September - 04 October